KERNEL: NETWORK SOLUTIONS

 - Desktop Virtualization: PCoIP , RDP

-- SCADA Systems
+- SCADA Systems (OT), Industrial automation

-- Traffic engineering and advanced QoS – How the bandwidth is allocated to the applications?
+- Traffic engineering and advanced QoS: How is the bandwidth allocated to the applications?

-- Fault tolerance – What is the impact of a hardware failure or software issue?
+- Fault tolerance: What is the impact of a hardware failure or software issue?

-Computer networks do not mean only hardware equipment and software but a complete process of preparation, planning, design, implementation operation and optimization.
+Computer networks do not mean only hardware equipment and software but a complete process of preparation, planning, design, implementation, operation, and optimization.

-At Kernel we use the PPDIOO methodology, one of the most acclaimed approaches for the complete management of the life-cycle of a network infrastructure:
+At Kernel, we use the PPDIOO methodology, one of the most acclaimed approaches for the complete management of the life-cycle of a network infrastructure:

 - Prepare phase: Business agility starts with preparation: anticipating the broad vision, requirements, and technologies needed to build and sustain a competitive advantage.
-In the prepare phase, Kernel determines a business case and financial rationale to support the adoption of new technology.
+In the preparation phase, Kernel determines a business case and financial rationale to support the adoption of new technology.
 By carefully anticipating future needs and developing both a technology strategy and a high-level architecture to meet those needs, a business is better equipped to contain costs during deployment and operations.

 - Design phase: Developing a detailed design is essential to reducing risk, delays, and the total cost of network deployments.
 A design aligned with business goals and technical requirements can improve network performance while supporting high availability, reliability, security, and scalability.
 Day-to-day operations and network management processes need to be anticipated, and, when necessary, custom applications are created to integrate new systems into existing infrastructure.
 The design phase can also guide and accelerate successful implementation with a plan to stage, configure, test, and validate network operations.

-- Operate phase: Kernel pro-actively monitors the health and vital signs of the network to improve service quality; reduce disruptions; mitigate outages; and maintain high availability, reliability, and security.
+- Operate phase: Kernel pro-actively monitors the health and vital signs of the network to improve service quality, reduce disruptions, mitigate outages, and maintain high availability, reliability, and security.
 By providing an efficient framework and operational tools to respond to problems, the customer can avoid costly downtime and business interruption.